One Man's Hero: Plot

-Winfield Scott, Chief Commanding Officer of the U.S. Army, orders that sixteen Irish immigrant soldiers be illegally whipped for "desertion" after they are caught entering Mexico to attend Catholic religious services.
-Then-Sgt.
+Winfield Scott, Chief Commanding Officer of the U.S. Army, orders that 16 Irish immigrant soldiers be illegally whipped for "desertion" after they are caught entering Mexico to attend Catholic religious services.
+Sgt.
 John Riley frees his men at gunpoint and leads them towards Veracruz only to be violently captured by Juan Cortina as enemies of Mexico.
 Riley, wounded in his thigh, is nursed by Cortina's woman Marta.
 News arrives that the U.S. and Mexico are now at war.
 Riley volunteers himself and his men to fight for the Mexican armed forces in exchange for passage back to Ireland.
 Bolstered by other Irish deserters fleeing anti-Catholic persecution, he forms the Saint Patrick's Battalion.

 After several major engagements, during which Riley and his unit distinguish themselves by exploiting their knowledge of American tactics, a cease-fire is reached.
 Meanwhile, the U.S. Senate is threatening to impeach President Polk as public opinion increasingly turns against what is perceived as an unjust war.
 The cease-fire is soon violated and hostilities resume.
 Major Gen. Zachary Taylor is ordered by Scott to deal with Riley, who is seen as both a traitor and an embarrassment to the U.S. Army.

 As it becomes increasingly evident that Mexico will be defeated, Riley and his men face the harsh reality that they will likely be put to death for desertion.
 They willingly stay behind to hold off American forces so the Mexican army can escape, a heroic act that leaves most of them dead.
 Scott refuses an attempt by the Mexican government, represented by Col. Nexor, to recognize the survivors as prisoners of war as well as Mexican citizens; protests have come in from all the nations of the world denouncing their punishment as barbaric and an utter contradiction of the principles of the American Revolution.
 Scott refuses to hear any appeals, and at court-martial sentences the condemned to be hanged in the direction of Chapultepec Castle so that they may witness the final defeat of the Mexicans.

 On the day of their execution, in sight of the men on the scaffold, Riley is lashed with a cat-o-nine-tails fifty times.
 He is then forcibly branded with a "D" (for deserter) and made to watch the executions.
 He proudly sees them defy their captors and refuse to beg for mercy as the sentences are carried out.
 Sent to be worked to death in a stone quarry for military prisoners, Riley is told by his former U.S. commander that he has been freed, to which he responds, "I have always been free".
 Returning to Mexico, he reunites with Cortina and Marta, and departs with Marta to make a new life in the wilderness.
 The epilogue notes with irony that it was Taylor, not Scott, who was elected president after the Mexican war.